Old Catholic Church: Polish National Catholic schism from Utrecht

-Old Catholic Church of Slovakia within Utrecht
+Old Catholic Church of Slovakia

 The Old Catholic Church of Slovakia was accepted in 2000 as a member of the Union of Utrecht.
-As early as 2001 some issues arose concerning future consecration of Augustin Bacinsky as old-catholic bishop of Slovakia, and the matter was postponed.
-The Old Catholic Church of Slovakia was expelled from the Union of Utrecht in 2004, because the episcopal administrator Augustin Bacinsky had been consecrated by an episcopus vagans.
+As early as 2001 some issues arose concerning the future consecration of Augustín Bačinský as the Old Catholic bishop of Slovakia, and the matter was postponed.
+The Old Catholic Church of Slovakia was expelled from the Union of Utrecht in 2004, because the episcopal administrator Bačinský had been consecrated by an episcopus vagans.
+In the words of the Old Catholic Church of Slovakia itself, the church left the Union of Utrecht of their own volition due to the Union's approval of female ordination and same-sex marriage.
+Unlike other Old Catholic churches that disapproved of this, they have not become members of the Union of Scranton.

 Independent Old Catholicism in the Americas

-At present, the only recognized Christian church in North America that is in communion with the Union of Utrecht is the Episcopal Church.
 Since the Polish National Catholic Church schismed with the Utrechter Old Catholics, the two Old Catholic unions do not recognize each other.
 Christians claiming to be Old Catholic outside of both the Union of Utrecht and Union of Scranton are referred to as Independent Old Catholics; according to Robert Caruso in The Old Catholic Church:

+The Independent Old Catholics constitute the independent sacramental movement.
+One Independent Catholic apologist noted that recognition by Utrecht would be unnecessary.
+He stated:

+Given this history, the modern tendency—especially in some continental circles—to look down upon the Independent Sacramental Movement (ISM) is historically ironic.
+When Utrecht critiques the ISM for: irregular origins, bishops emerging from unconventional circumstances, or ecclesial creativity outside mainstream structures, it critiques precisely the conditions from which Utrecht itself was reborn.
+The Old Catholic Church of Utrecht owes its episcopate to a suspended missionary bishop whose formative experiences were shaped in the New World and who acted out of conscience, pastoral concern, and a conviction that God’s grace supersedes canon law when the good of the Church requires it.
+That is not an Old Catholic embarrassment.
+That is the Old Catholic story.

+The Ecumenical Catholic Communion was founded in 2003 in Orange County, California in the United States by Peter Hickman, a priest of an Old Catholic Church.
+In 2025, it would have 40 churches and 5,500 members in 4 countries.

 Statistics

+According to the World Christian Database and World Christian Encyclopedia, published by Edinburgh University Press, there were 4,896,000 Old Catholics worldwide, altogether in 2020.
+These statistics included the Utrechter, Scranton, and Independent Old Catholics.

+Utrecht

-As of 2016, there were 115,000 members of Old Catholic churches.
+As of 2016, there were 115,000 members of Old Catholic churches aligned with Utrecht.